Parity-Time Symmetric Spin-1/2 Richardson-Gaudin Models: Richardson-Gaudin Models

-In Fig.\ref{models}, we plot the coupling terms $\Gamma^x_{ij}$ and $\Gamma^z_{ij}$ for the rational, trigonometric, and hyperbolic models as functions of the energy difference $\epsilon_i - \epsilon_j$.
-These plots illustrate the distinct functional forms of the coupling terms in integrable systems.
-In rational model, the coupling terms decay algebraically with increasing $|\epsilon_i - \epsilon_j|$ and diverge at $\epsilon_i - \epsilon_j = 0$.
+These couplings exhibit exponential decay or growth with energy separation, a behavior often associated with systems displaying exponential localization, finite correlation lengths, or effective long-range interactions in non-compact geometries.
+Together, these models form a fundamental hierarchy of exactly solvable systems, with each class linked to a specific classical $r$-matrix and underlying algebraic structure.

 In trigonometric model, the coupling terms exhibit periodic behavior due to sine and cotangent functions, with divergences occurring at integer multiples of $\pi$.
 In hyperbolic model, the coupling terms show exponential decay for large $|\epsilon_i - \epsilon_j|$, with $\Gamma^x_{ij}$ decaying rapidly and $\Gamma^z_{ij}$ approaching asymptotic values of $\pm 1$.
 Singularities are highlighted at $\epsilon_i - \epsilon_j = 0$ for all models.
 Each model corresponds to a distinct class of physical systems and reflects different underlying symmetries or interaction mechanisms.
-5mm The most general Bethe root equation is given by:
+5mm

+The most general member of this integrable hierarchy is the elliptic model (XYZ model), which encompasses the rational, trigonometric, and hyperbolic classes as limiting cases.
+In this model, the coupling terms are governed by doubly periodic elliptic functions, specifically the Jacobi elliptic functions and their associated Weierstrass or theta-function representations: